Former Fraternity Member Gets House Arrest In Penn State Hazing Death

 The grand jury in the case criticized leaders at Penn State last December, when it said the Greek system seemed to be focused "mainly on excessive drinking and social debauchery."

-Penn State administrators had been "remarkably undisturbed" by complaints about dangerous alcohol abuse at fraternities, the jury said in its report.
-It added, "it was only a matter of time before a death would occur during a hazing event."
+Penn State administrators had been "remarkably undisturbed" by complaints about dangerous alcohol abuse at fraternities, the jury said in its report, adding that "it was only a matter of time before a death would occur during a hazing event."

-"This didn't have to happen," Piazza's father, Jim, said after the first indictments were announced in 2017.
+"This didn't have to happen," Piazza's father, Jim, said after the first indictments were announced last year.
 "This is the result of a feeling of entitlement, flagrant disobedience of the law and disregard for moral values, that was then exacerbated by egregious acts of self-preservation.
 Again, this did not have to happen.
 No parent should have to deal with this."